 Sometimes the outer things in life (money, power, achievements) aren’t the things that will make us happy.
 A hygge life encourages us to look at what truly brings us joy and it to make sure we include those things in our days.

-Use products that are organic and have wonderful scents using essential oils.
-There’s a difference cleaning your windows using a toxic spray cleaner that you breathe in all those fumes or an all-natural spray with the scent of Lemon Verbena wafting through your rooms.
+Using organic cleaners scented with your favorite essential oils will help make each task more bearable.
+There’s a difference between cleaning your windows using a toxic spray cleaner that you breathe in all those fumes or an all-natural spray with the scent of Lemon Verbena wafting through your rooms.